The Goldman Sachs Group Reiterates “GBX 710” Price Target for HSBC (LON:HSBA)

-The Goldman Sachs Group set a GBX 710 ($8.90) price objective on HSBC (LON:HSBA – Get Rating) in a report published on Wednesday, Borsen Zeitung reports.
+The Goldman Sachs Group set a GBX 710 ($8.62) price target on HSBC (LON:HSBA – Get Rating) in a research note issued to investors on Wednesday, Borsen Zeitung reports.

-Several other equities analysts have also weighed in on HSBA.
-JPMorgan Chase & Co. raised their price objective on shares of HSBC from GBX 540 ($6.77) to GBX 550 ($6.89) and gave the company a neutral rating in a research report on Thursday, May 19th.
-Shore Capital reaffirmed a hold rating on shares of HSBC in a research report on Thursday, May 19th.
-Deutsche Bank Rese… set a GBX 570 ($7.14) price objective on shares of HSBC in a research report on Monday, May 30th.
-Credit Suisse Group set a GBX 515 ($6.45) price objective on shares of HSBC in a research report on Wednesday, April 27th.
-Finally, Barclays reiterated an overweight rating and set a GBX 735 ($9.21) price target on shares of HSBC in a report on Wednesday, May 4th.
-Seven equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, HSBC has a consensus rating of Hold and a consensus target price of GBX 590.73 ($7.40).
+Other equities research analysts have also recently issued research reports about the stock.
+Deutsche Bank Aktiengesellschaft lifted their target price on shares of HSBC from GBX 500 ($6.07) to GBX 570 ($6.92) and gave the stock a hold rating in a research note on Monday, May 30th.
+Berenberg Bank reiterated a hold rating and set a GBX 560 ($6.80) price target on shares of HSBC in a report on Tuesday.
+Credit Suisse Group set a GBX 515 ($6.25) price target on HSBC in a report on Wednesday, April 27th.
+Royal Bank of Canada lifted their price target on HSBC from GBX 550 ($6.68) to GBX 590 ($7.16) and gave the stock an outperform rating in a report on Thursday, May 5th.
+Finally, UBS Group set a GBX 640 ($7.77) price target on HSBC in a report on Tuesday, May 3rd.
+Seven equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of GBX 590.73 ($7.17).

 HSBC Company Profile (Get Rating)